 Cons: Not set on a specific niche such as weddings.

-What to expect: They are known for what they do and have an established style and online presence.
-They will learn about your needs, make you feel cared for and will deliver incredibly high quality photographs.
+What to expect: They are known for what they do and have an established style and some sort of online presence.
+They will learn about your needs, make you feel cared for and will deliver incredibly high quality photographs and wedding photography experience.
 They have a registered business with insurance, contracts, etc. You might find them on recommended vendor / venue lists.

 Pros: 20+ weddings under their belt, experienced, consistent.